GMvandeVen/continual-learning/README.md

 A comparison of all methods included in this paper can be run with `compare_time.py`.
 This includes a comparison of the time these methods take to train (Figures 4 and 5).

-We should note that the results reported in this paper were obtained with [this earlier version](https://github.com/GMvandeVen/continual-learning/tree/9c0ca78f43c29594b376ca59516031fcdaa5d7ba) of the code.
+Note that the results reported in this paper were obtained with [this earlier version](https://github.com/GMvandeVen/continual-learning/tree/9c0ca78f43c29594b376ca59516031fcdaa5d7ba) of the code.